jtenhave/Sudokungfu/README.md

 # Sudokungfu
-Solves Sudoku puzzles.
-Shows details of how each value was found.
+Solves Sudoku puzzles and outlines the techniques used to solve them.

 ### Background
 Sudoku is addicting logic puzzle that requires you to fill out a 9 x 9 *cell* grid with numbers.
 The grid is broken down into three types of *sets*: nine rows, nine columns, and nine 3 x 3 boxes.
 Each set must contain the values 1 - 9 exactly once.
 The official rules and some variants can be found here: https://en.wikipedia.org/wiki/Sudoku.
 The purpose of Sudokungfu is to solve Sudokus and expose the logic used to solve them in a human readable way.